GitJenCerio/glammednailsbyjhen/SEO_OPTIMIZATION_GUIDE.md

 # SEO Optimization Guide

-This guide documents all SEO optimizations implemented for the Glammed Nails by Jhen website.
+This guide documents all SEO optimizations implemented for the glammednailsbyjhen website.

 ## ✅ Implemented SEO Features